riabhatnagar0610/LeetCode-Solutions/README.md

 # LeetCode Solutions

-Solutions for LeetCode problems in JAVA and MySQL
+Solutions for LeetCode problems in JAVA and MySQL.

 LeetCode username and link - [riabhatnagar0610](https://leetcode.com/riabhatnagar0610/)